HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ### Considerations ...

 * The Subject's TrustedCustody is an essential prerquisite.
+* evaluating Lambda methods as an enabling component
 * Data persistence ( characterized as Volatile, Temporary, Static ) states are important factors.
 * lists of Stable values.
 * BlockChain technologies and encryption are needed components for TrustedCustody.